Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Working example: variable selection

-The above discussion naturally leads to the following question: assuming a warm initialization, can we obtain a ``conditional'' rapid mixing result on the unrestricted space $\cV$?
+The above discussion naturally leads to the following question: can we obtain a rapid mixing result on the unrestricted space $\cV$ by conditioning on a warm initialization?
 Here, ``warm'' means that the posterior probability of the model is not too small, and we use $\hat{\delta}$ to denote such an estimator, which can often be obtained by a frequentist variable selection algorithm.
 An affirmative result was given in~\citet{pollard2019rapid}, where a random walk MH algorithm on $\cV$ is constructed such that it proposes models from $\cN_1(\delta)$ and is allowed to immediately jump back to $\hat{\delta}$ whenever $||\delta||_1$ becomes too large.
 They assumed $\hat{\delta}$ was obtained by the thresholded lasso method~\citep{zhou2010thresholded}.
 An even stronger result was obtained recently in~\cite{atchade2021approximate}, who showed that by only using addition and deletion proposals, the random walk MH algorithm on $\cV$ is still rapidly mixing given a warm start.
 The proof of~\citet{atchade2021approximate} utilizes a novel technique based on restricted spectral gap, which we will discuss in detail later.

-\subsection{Rapid Mixing of an Informed MH Algorithm}
+\subsection{Rapid mixing of an informed MH algorithm}

 Now consider informed proposal schemes~\citep{zanella2020informed}, which will be the focus of our theoretical analysis.
 Unlike random walk proposals which draw a candidate move indiscriminately from the given neighborhood, informed schemes compare the posterior probabilities of all models in the neighborhood and then assign larger proposal probabilities to those with larger posterior probabilities.
 One might conjecture that such an informed MH sampler may behave similarly to a greedy search algorithm and can quickly find the global mode if the target distribution is unimodal.
 But a naive informed proposal scheme may lead to performance even much worse than a random walk MH sampler, as illustrated in the following example.